Have you ever stayed at a lake house or beach house and dreamed of having your own waterfront property?

 Depending on where your waterfront property is located, you may not be purchasing it with utilities.

-If there’s no house already built, then you’ll need to make sure that there are water and sewage hookups and other electrical services.
+If there’s no house already built, then you’ll need to make sure that there are water and sewage hookups as well as electrical services.

 This is a huge part of your due diligence and not doing it correctly in the buying stage can make your job a whole lot harder than it needs to be.